stealthycoin/lynk/README.rst

 .. intro-begin

-Lynk is a Distributed Lock Manager (DLM) that uses DynamoDB to track the state of it's locks.
-Lynk is a cooporative locking scheme where each client assumes that all others in the system are obeying a set of  rules in order to assure the integrity of the locks.
+Lynk is a Distributed Lock Manager (DLM) that uses DynamoDB to track the state of its locks.
+Lynk is a cooperative locking scheme where each client assumes that all others in the system are obeying a set of rules in order to assure the integrity of the locks.

 .. intro-end